LapTQ/hello-cpp/summaries/behind-the-scene.md

     * New programmers are sometimes confused about when to use `static_cast` vs `dynamic_cast`. => ✅ use `static_cast` unless you’re downcasting.

+## Exception handling

+* `throw` keyword: used to signal that an exception or error has occurred.
+    * You can throw any data type you wish:
+        ```C++
+        throw 7;                      // throw an int
+        throw std::string("Error");   // throw a string
+        throw MyException{};          // throw an object of user-defined type
+        ```
+* `catch` keyword: used to handle exceptions for a single data type:
+    ```C++
+    catch (int x)
+    {
+        // Handle an exception of type int here
+    }
+    ```

+    ```C++
+    catch (const MyException& e)    // use const reference to avoid making an unnecessary copy
+    {
+    }
+    ```

+    * `catch(...)` can be used to catch any exception type:
+        ```C++
+        catch (...)
+        {
+            // Handle any exception type here
+        }
+        ```
+* `std::exception`: Many of the classes and operators in the standard library throw exception classes on failure, e.g.: `std::bad_alloc`, `std::bad_cast`, ....
+All these exception classes are derived from the base class `std::exception`:
+    ```C++
+    try
+    {
+        throw std::runtime_error("An error occurred");
+    }
+    catch (const std::exception& e) // catch any standard library exception
+    {
+        std::cout << "Standard exception: " << e.what() << '\n';
+    }
+    ```
+* Stack unwinding:
+    1. When a function throws an exception, the program will look for a catch block that can handle the exception.
+    2. If a handler is not found in the current function, it will look in the calling function and so on up the call stack until it finds a catch block that can handle the exception, or no handler can be found.
+        1. If a handler is found, the stack is unwound.
+        2. If no handler is found, the stack might or might not be unwound. => local objects might not be destroyed => ⚠️ any cleanup expected upon destruction of said variables will not happen!
+* If a constructor must fail for some reason, we can simply throw an exception because all class members are destructed when construction is aborted.
+However, given that the class’s destructor is never called in this case, what we should do if we’ve allocated resources in our constructor before the exception is thrown?
+    1. Solution 1: wrap any code that can fail in a try block. ⚠️ But this adds a lot of clutter.
+    2. Solution 2: wrap the resource allocations inside a class member (because (recall that) class members are destructed if the constructor fails). ⚠️ However, creating a custom class like to manage a resource allocation isn’t efficient.
+    3. Solution 3: ✅ use RAII-compliant classes such as files (`std::fstream`), smart pointers (`std::unique_ptr`, ...).
+* The lifetime of exceptions: The object being thrown is typically a temporary object or a local variable.
+But recall that when a function throws an exception, the stack is unwound, causing all variables local to the function to be destroyed.
+So how can the object being thrown persist after the function has been exited?

+    The answer is that the object is copied to some piece of memory (outside the stack) => the object being thrown generally need to be copyable.